 Another option may be finding a lawyer who will take on your case pro bono.
 The term pro bono refers to legal work that is performed voluntarily and free of charge.
 The lawyer does not seek any payment for the work.

 Because of the legal aid cuts, more and more work is being done pro bono, so it may not be easy to find a lawyer who is able to do this.
 The stronger and more compelling your case is, the more likely it is a lawyer will take it on.
 Think about how you can explain why your case is strong.
-Friends and supporters finding evidence to back up your case may help with this.
+Friends and supporters can help by finding evidence to support your case.

 Your local law centre, or the law department at your local university, may have pro bono clinics.
 You can also ask a service provider of your MP to contact the pro bono charity Advocate.

 - If you are struggling to get a legal aid lawyer to take on your case, it may help to go through your case with a knowledgable friend/supporter and think about how to present it to a lawyer in the strongest possible way.
-Getting evidence to back up your story may help with this.
+Getting evidence to support your story may help with this.